rapyuta-robotics/RapyutaSimulationPlugins/docs/source/external_devices/character.rst

 -----------

 AI Character/Robot is an actor controlled via `BP_ROSAIController`.
-It has preset movements such as pick, drop, and navigation ando those movement can be triggered from both BP and ROS 2.
+It has preset movements such as pick, drop, and navigation and those movement can be triggered from both BP and ROS 2.
 The primary purpose of these actors is to simulate humans, non-robot components such as manually controlled forklifts, or off-the-shelf robots that you won't develop but exists in the environment.